NeuroWinter/aws_training/aws/whitepapers/security_best_prac.md

 - SQS
 - SES

-Abstracted assets are closly tied to IAM, meaning that it is up to you to make sure all your assets are taged correctly and you have the correct access groups set up.
+Abstracted assets are closely tied to IAM, meaning that it is up to you to make sure all your assets are tagged correctly and you have the correct access groups set up.
 Theses access groups can be either at the user or the service level.

-For some of the abstracted services you are also responsiable for ensuring encryption at rest and in transit, like S3, where you need to enable HTTPS and encrypt the buckets themselves.
+For some of the abstracted services you are also responsible for ensuring encryption at rest and in transit, like S3, where you need to enable HTTPS and encrypt the buckets themselves.

 ## Trust Validator tool.